 Driving here is scary.
 It definitely takes a bit to get used to.
 The roads are not always maintained very well, and people drive crazy.

 You should definitely have health insurance while living in Costa Rica (or while living anywhere really).
 This is a foreign country and you might find you’re not used to things here and get sick easier.
 For example, I know some people that have gotten sick from food here.
-I personally ended up with a severe allergic reaction to mango trees.
+I personally ended up with a severe allergic reaction to mango trees which was a miserble thing to go through.
 So, you never know.

 If you work for a Costa Rican company you will pay into the government health insurance called CCSS.
 The other option that some people have is INS.
 I would highly recommend doing your own research on this topic because for everyone the health insurance requirements are much different.
 There are also several companies that provide long-term international health insurance.

 If you are moving here for short term just to try it out I would recommend getting travel insurance.
 I use World Nomads and have had nothing but great experiences with them.